Jingrui99/Jingrui-Han.github.io/_pages/Research.md

 ---

 ## 📂 Week 3: Self-Directed Research Questions
-*Quick-fire generation of inquiries for the collaborative scoring practice:*

 1. When gesture becomes the language of communication, can AI perceive the "emotional tension" in a composer’s movement?
 2. How can we break the "Single Agency" of AI software to allow it to truly understand cinematic narrative logic?